 - To live by the Akeley Wood Leaner Profile.
-These are: Tolerant, Principled, Responsible, Caring, Creative, Inquirers, Communications, Collaborators, Knowledgeable, Resilient, Reflective, Open Minded, - To develop character, encouraging our students to be adventurous, collaborative and futureready. - To offer a contemporary and innovative approach to academic achievement enabling each individual to discover their passion. - To inspire a community of global citizens who feel empowered to be active and socially aware. - 1.1 This policy applies to all students, including those in the Early Years. - 1.2 This policy forms part of the curriculum. - 1.3 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.
+These are: Tolerant, Principled, Responsible, Caring, Creative, Inquirers, Communications, Collaborators, Knowledgeable, Resilient, Reflective, Open Minded, - To develop character, encouraging our students to be adventurous, collaborative and future-ready. - To offer a contemporary and innovative approach to academic achievement enabling each individual to discover their passion. - To inspire a community of global citizens who feel empowered to be active and socially aware. - 1.1 This policy forms part of the curriculum. - 1.2 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.

-1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.
+1.3 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.